In a Nutshell

 In terms of lesson quality, Real Spanish is the real deal.
 Its courses were set up by qualified Spanish language teachers who have taught all over the world.
-Furthermore, there are three free sample lessons for you to try before buying a course.
+Furthermore, there are three free sample lessons for you to try before buying a course or mini-lesson.

 Testimonials from past students suggest that the program helps improve knowledge of and pronunciation in colloquial Spanish, with highlighted features including well-organized courses and entertaining content.